 All DNO's currently provide a forecast of the expected availability and utilisation window, however for those networks that secure availability at shorter time scales (week or 2 week ahead) the length of this window or capacity required may vary slightly in line with verified network conditions to ensure efficient network operation.

-Availability agreed at the year-ahead stage can give higher revenue certainty to Providers and in the instance of UKPN, can combine with other shorter-term products such as their short term Dynamic service to cater to different types of flexibility provider.
-However, availability secured this far ahead could also potentially exclude them from participating in other market opportunities that may become available at a later stage.
+Availability agreed at the year-ahead stage can give higher revenue certainty to Providers, and confidence in contractual availability for the DNO's.
+In the instance of UKPN, this longer-term certainty can combine with other shorter-term products such as their short term Dynamic service to cater to different types of flexibility provider.
+However, availability secured this far ahead could also potentially exclude them from participating in other market opportunities, such as those from the ESO that may become available at a later stage.
+DNO's currently do not place exclusivity clauses on these contracts so as not to prevent this potential future market participation, but regular unavailability declarations can impact the DNO's confidence in these services.

-There is also some divergence in the timing of the utilisation instruction, being issued either in real time with a 15 minute ramping period, or earlier in the day notifying the provider of the utilisation window start time.
+There is also some divergence in the timing of the utilisation instruction, being issued either in real time with up to 15 minutes ramping period, or earlier in the day notifying the provider of the utilisation window start time.
 These instructions can also vary between using an API interface, phone call or email.